Energy watchdog Ofgem and who they regulate

 Ofgem stands for the Office of Gas and Electricity Markets.
-It’s a non-ministerial department of the government, tasked with overseeing and regulating the companies who operate in the UK’s gas and electricity networks.
+It’s a non-ministerial department of the government, tasked with overseeing and regulating the companies operating in the UK’s gas and electricity networks.

 Ofgem is an industry watchdog and regulator, similar to Ofsted (for education), Ofcom (for the broadcasting, telecommunications and postal industries) and Ofwat (for water).